Sancaka

 Sancaka is a mixed class passenger train with executive and premium economy class operated by Kereta Api Indonesia which run between Yogyakarta and Surabaya Gubeng via Solo Balapan.
 This train offer 4x travel around 309 km (192 mil) in 4 hours.

-Unlike with the Taksaka train which between Jakarta Gambir & Yogyakarta that origin from the Taksaka (dragon), the Sancaka is origin from the Queen of Sanca snake because she was very brave and protection everything.
+Unlike with the Taksaka train which between Jakarta Gambir & Yogyakarta via that origin from the Taksaka (dragon), the Sancaka is origin from the Queen of Sanca snake because she was very brave and protection everything.
 Sancaka it self was start operation on 20 May 1997.

 Mythology

 Sancaka is a mythological animal in the form of a snake, the snake is a queen who protects and can survive in all circumstances.
 Surabaya and outside citizen weren't stranger with the Sancaka train which from Surabaya to Yogyakarta.

 History

 Sancaka train (1997 - 2018)

 The Sancaka train first operated on 20 May 1997, departing from Surabaya in the morning and from Yogyakarta in the afternoon.
 The train then launched the Sancaka II train on 1 December 2002 to provide a travel option with a different departure time than before.

 Initially, the Sancaka train operated serving executive and business classes—before the business class service changed to economy plus class on 16 October 2016.
 Around 2012, KA Sancaka I once carried 2 economy class carriages and a Madura Batik sticker restoration carriage, while KA Sancaka II once carried 2 economy plus class carriages.